Nova Scotia Foster Care Per Diem Rates and Financial Support Breakdown

 Foster parents in Nova Scotia receive supplementary allowances for specific occasions:

-• Christmas allowance: $400 per child in care, issued in December
+- Christmas allowance: $400 per child annually, issued in November

-• Graduation allowance: $750 for a child graduating from high school (Grade 12 or equivalent)
+- Graduation allowance: A one-time payment of up to $750 for a child graduating from high school

 Free Download